Gamut Claw

 How Claw fits into Gamut

 Gamut AI remains the governance system of record.
-Workflow Studio designs the governed plan.
+Agentic CISO records the agent and assurance context.
 Gateway decides whether runtime action is allowed.
 Claw executes only the bounded task it has been authorised to perform.

-This separation is the security advantage: the worker can execute tasks without becoming the policy authority, database owner, secret holder or direct connector client.
+This separation is the security advantage: the worker can execute governed AI tasks without becoming the policy authority, database owner, secret holder, direct model-provider client or uncontrolled connector client.